mohammadzaman3100/Mohammad-Zaman-/README.md

 <h3> Over the years I have worked on many projects some good and others have been an experience </h3>

-* Very keen about learning and developing projects
+* Very keen about learning and developing projects.

-* Always looking for a team or organisation where I can learn and develop new projects
+* Always looking for a team or organisation where I can learn and develop new projects.

 * Currently at university and in my final year.